penfever/clam/tests/README.md

-# LLATA Tests
+# CLAM Tests

-This directory contains test scripts for the LLATA library.
+This directory contains test scripts for the CLAM library.

 ## Test Files